devspace-sh/devspace/README.md

 ## Contributing

+Participation in the DevSpace project is governed by the [CNCF code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 Help us make DevSpace the best tool for developing, deploying and debugging Kubernetes apps.

 [![Join us on Slack!](docs/static/img/slack.svg)](https://slack.loft.sh/)